mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 pretty proud of, even though it's about the easiest thing to change on a car) and noticed that the air box had a large crack in it, and that the air intake duct which goes into the air box had been broken in half height-wise and shoddily glued back together with some kind of sealant.
-I still didn't think to much of it at this point as I figured someone had damaged them while replacing the air filter previously.
+I still didn't think much of it at this point as I figured someone had damaged them while replacing the air filter previously.